mikecotrone/CalendarTimeChooser/README.md

   - This project came out of a need for a professional calendar and time chooser for scheduling

+  - The intent of this project is NOT "to be a clock".
+It is a Chooser of Date(s) and the time.

   - What are the Supported Time Formats for the time chooser picklist?
         - 12 and 24 hour time support